Runs entirely on your Mac · notarized by Apple

 What Mac do I need?

-Apple Silicon Mac.
-Nano and Lite fit smaller machines; Core, Code, and Vision are best on 24 GB+ RAM; Plus needs significant disk space and is best for higher-end Macs.
+Apple Silicon.
+Nano and Lite fit smaller machines; Core, Code and Vision want 24 GB or more; Plus wants disk space and a higher-end Mac.
+Intel Macs are not supported.

 What doesn't work yet? (honest list)

-matt@outlier.host — every email reaches Matt directly.
-Usually answered within a few hours during working hours (US Eastern).
+matt@outlier.host reaches Matt directly, usually answered within a few hours (US Eastern).

 Requires a Mac with Apple Silicon (M1, M2, M3, or M4) — Intel Macs are not supported. macOS 12+.